Heterogeneous Federated Learning via Personalized Generative Networks: Related works

 \section{Related works}

-Heterogeneous federated learning has been studied in the literature from different perspectives and solutions.
-Authors in~\cite{gao2022survey, ma2022state} summarize the works done in this context.
-Although all types of heterogeneity are surveyed in \cite{gao2022survey}, the statistical heterogeneity is mentioned in two different ways: single global model and personalized local models. \cite{ma2022state}, however, just focuses on the statistical heterogeneity and provides different types of heterogeneity and also different approaches to solve the problem.
-It categorizes different solutions into four distinct groups: Data-based, Model-based, Algorithm-based, and Framework-based.
+Heterogeneous FL has been studied in the literature from different perspectives, and different solutions have been proposed as described in ~\cite{gao2022survey, ma2022state}.
+Authors in \cite{gao2022survey} survey all types of heterogeneity in FL, including statistical heterogeneity, and categorize the approaches to tackling the statistical heterogeneity into two groups: single global and personalized local models.
+Authors in \cite{ma2022state}, however, just focus on the statistical heterogeneity and categorize different types of heterogeneity and also different approaches to solve the problem.
+They organize different solutions into four distinct groups: Data-based, Model-based, Algorithm-based, and Framework-based.
+In addition, authors in \cite{tan2022towards} discuss the personalized FL methods and categorize the solution into 1) global model personalization and 2) Learning personalized models.

+Data augmentation is a Data-based approach for personalization to smooth statistical heterogeneity between the clients \cite{ye2023heterogeneous}.
+In the literature, several data augmentation methods are proposed to solve the heterogeneity of the clients.
+In some of the existing proposed data augmentation methods, the clients need to share some data \cite{zhao2018federated, jeong2018communication}, or statistical information of the local data \cite{duan2020self} or server needs a proxy data that follows the distribution of the global data. \cite{yoon2021fedmix} proposed a data augmentation based on Mixup \cite{zhang2017mixup} for FL, where the clients send and receive the averaged data.
+In addition, the methods consider the heterogeneity because of the imbalanced classes rather than the distribution shift in data samples \cite{zhao2018federated, jeong2018communication, duan2020self, wu2020fedhome}.

+The study in \cite{de2022mitigating} is connected to our work as it links the idea of Domain Generalization to FL.
+It suggests that using data augmentation helps reduce heterogeneity among clients.
+However, our approach differs in that they perform data augmentation on each client, such as rotating images, without explicitly addressing the shift between clients.

+The methods proposed in \cite{jeong2018communication, wu2020fedhome, wen2022communication, chen2023fraug} augment the data by training a generator and, from this regard, relate to ours.
+For training generators in a federated setting, the application of knowledge distillation as a framework-based solution holds promising potential.